Four Great Mountains (Taiwan): Chung Tai Shan

 Chung Tai Shan is a Taiwan-based Buddhist monastic order founded in 1987 by the Chan meditation master and Buddhist monk Master Wei Chueh.
-Its headquarters is the Chung Tai Chan Monastery in Nantou, Taiwan completed in 2001.
+Its headquarters is the Chung Tai Chan Monastery in Nantou, Taiwan, completed in 2001.
 Chung Tai Shan emphasizes meditation practice to purify the mind and encourages people to join the monastic life.

 Chung Tai Shan started in 1987, after Master Wei Chueh founded the Lin Quan Temple in Taipei County.
-Due to the continuing growth of both lay disciples and monastic disciples, Master Wei Chueh founded Chung Tai Chan Monastery in Nantou, Taiwan in 2001 and moved the order's headquarters to the new larger location.
-Chung Tai Shan emphasizes meditation and strict adherence to the monastic lifestyle, the order follows a meditation technique developed by Master Wei Chueh known as "breathe counting".
+Due to the continuing growth of both lay disciples and monastic disciples, Master Wei Chueh founded Chung Tai Chan Monastery in Nantou, Taiwan, in 2001 and moved the order's headquarters to the new larger location.
+Chung Tai Shan emphasizes meditation and strict adherence to the monastic lifestyle, the order follows a meditation technique developed by Master Wei Chueh known as "breath counting".

 Chung Tai Shan is the least socially engaged of the "Four Great Mountains", emphasizing purifying one's own mind and religious study over charity or disaster relief.
 It publishes a newspaper that is strictly religious in nature and its education programs are strictly Buddhist or highly laced by Buddhist content.
 The order also encourages lay members to adhere to the Eight Precepts on weekends.

 As of 2005, Chung Tai Shan's headquarters at Chung Tai Chan Monastery had about 1,600 monastics.